Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems: Set-up and Main Results

-where $\lambda\in\mathcal{I}$.
-Under Hypothesis \ref{hypo_anderson_localization}, $\mathcal{E}_{bulk,\omega,\mathcal{I},\rho}^{ref}$ is well-defined as $\mathcal{E}_{bulk,\omega,\lambda}$ is independent of $\lambda$ and the sum converges $\mathbb{P}-$almost surely. \end{proposition} The proof is presented in Section \ref{sec_link_refined_bulk_index}.\footnote{See Steps 3.3 and 3.4, especially \eqref{eq_link_HS_bulk_index_proof_9}.} With the refined bulk index, we are now ready to present the main result of this paper, which establishes the bulk-edge correspondence for finite disordered systems. \begin{theorem}[BEC for finite disordered systems] Under Hypothesis \ref{hypo_anderson_localization}, the following identity holds $\mathbb{P}-$almost surely
+With the refined edge index, we are now ready to present the main result of this paper, which establishes the bulk-edge correspondence for finite disordered systems. \begin{theorem}[BEC principle for finite disordered systems] Under Hypothesis \ref{hypo_anderson_localization}, the following identity holds $\mathbb{P}-$almost surely